leoshimo/vrs/README.md

 - `vrsd`: A runtime implementation as a system daemon
 - `libvrs`: The `vrs` library crate shared by runtime and client implementations
 - `vrsctl`: A thin CLI client over `libvrs`
+- `emacs`: The editor workflow for evaluating expressions and building calls
-- `vrsjmp`: A GUI launch bar client
+- `vrsjmp`: A GUI launch bar client that can also return choices to the editor

 [Core Concepts](docs/concepts.md) · [Demos](docs/demos.md) ·
 [Design Notes](DESIGN.org) · [AI and VRS](docs/ai.md)